StackVista/stackstate-docs/setup/agent/k8sTs-agent-request-tracing.md

 Disabling the trace header injection can be done with the reverse process:

 1. Remove the `http-header-injector.stackstate.io/inject: enabled` annotation from all pods.
-2. Redeploy the Rancher Observability Agent without the `--set httpHeaderInjectorWebhook.enabled=true` setting.
+2. Redeploy the SUSE Observability Agent without the `--set httpHeaderInjectorWebhook.enabled=true` setting.

 {% hint style="warning" %}
 **Disabling the mutating webhook will only take effect upon pod restart**